phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```

 ### PS-CODE-005
-Main label blocks shall be separated with empty line.
+Main label blocks shall be separated by an empty line.

 ### PS-CODE-006
 The consecutive label blocks, in that order, shall:
 - inform that file is the part of Phoenix-RTOS operating system
 - provide the information about the operating system
 - describe the file functionality
-- present copyright notices the file with newest copyrights at the top and authors sorted according to the importance of their contribution
+- present copyright notices for the file, with the newest copyrights at the top and authors sorted according to the importance of their contribution
 - provide license information with %LICENSE% macro

 #### Example: